Can I change to a cheaper prepayment tariff in the UK? (Updated for the July 2026 cap)

 If you’re struggling to top up

 If you’re in financial difficulty, contact your supplier as early as possible.
-They may be able to review repayment rates, offer support options, or help you access schemes you’re eligible for.
+They may be able to review repayment rates, add emergency or additional support credit, or help you access schemes you’re eligible for.
+See the support for PAYG customers section below.

 What makes a prepayment tariff “cheaper”?

 When you compare PAYG tariffs, “cheaper” doesn’t always mean the lowest unit rate.
-Your total cost depends on how much energy you use and the tariff structure.
+Your total cost depends on how much energy you use and the tariff structure — and on how each deal compares to the July 2026 cap.

 Price factor What it means for prepayment Who it often suits

-Unit rate (p/kWh) How much you pay for each unit of gas/electricity you use.
+Unit rate (p/kWh) How much you pay for each unit.
+Cap-level is 26.11p electricity / 7.33p gas from July 2026.
 Higher-usage homes, electric heating, larger families.

 Standing charge (p/day) Daily fixed cost that applies even if you use little energy.
-Low-usage homes may prioritise lower standing charge.
+Cap-level is 57.19p electricity / 29.04p gas.
+Low-usage homes may prioritise a lower standing charge.

 Debt repayment rate If you owe money, a portion of each top-up may go towards repayments.
 Anyone with arrears should compare based on net top-up impact.